 The Candlelight Processional also takes place in Epcot at the America Gardens Theatre.
 Beginning November 29th and running through December 30th, the Candlelight Processional consists of guest celebrities narrating the biblical tales of Christmas and the meaning behind it, along with an extravagant orchestra performance creating a grand production altogether.
 This event brings about closeness and embodies the true meaning of Christmas.
 Witnessing it with family is truly something special!

-Celebrity guests for the Candlelight Processional 2019 include:
+Celebrity guests for the Candlelight Processional 2021 are still TBD: